bparanj/crystal/computer/electronics/design/voltage-regulator.md

 We also consider the challenges of high-frequency operation, including EMI/RFI issues, PCB layout considerations, and thermal management techniques.
 Advanced topics might include soft-start circuits, protection features (over-current, over-temperature), and synchronization in multi-rail power systems.

 5. Colleague (fellow expert):

-As you're well aware, voltage regulation is a critical aspect of power management in modern electronics.
-We could discuss several advanced topics:
+Voltage regulation is a critical aspect of power management in modern electronics.

 - The design of integrated voltage regulators for system-on-chip applications, including challenges in scaled CMOS processes
 - Novel topologies for ultra-low quiescent current regulators for IoT and energy harvesting applications